top of page

 Emma is originally from Ghana but grew up in the GTA.
 She is bilingual in English and French.
 Emma is responsible for ensuring all initiatives are backed by peer-reviewed, current research.
 Emma provides research upon request to other executive members.
 In 2021, Emma received her Bachelor’s degree in Social Sciences from the University of Ottawa with a specialization in Conflict Studies and Human Rights.
 She also works for the Government of Canada as a Policy Officer.
 Her professional background also includes work in Canadian nonprofit and labour rights sectors.

-Communications Director
+Outreach Director

 Meet the Team: Meet the Team